-(a) a condition that the licence relate to one SRS or more than one, specified in the licence;
+(a) a condition that the licence relate to one SSAN or more than one, specified in the licence;

-(b) a condition that the licence relate to a maximum quantity of an SRS specified in the licence;
+(b) a condition that the licence relate to a maximum quantity of an SSAN specified in the licence;

-(c) any condition that is reasonably necessary to ensure, so far as is practicable, that any SRS to which the licence relates will be secure.
+(c) any condition that is reasonably necessary to ensure, so far as is practicable, that any SSAN to which the licence relates will be secure.

-(2) Such a condition may be specified in a licence when it is issued.
+(2) Such a condition must be specified in a licence when it is issued.

+[Regulation 34 amended in Gazette 5 Feb 2016 p.
+362 and 363-4.]

 35. Duration of licences

 (1A) In this regulation —